Telomeres: How to Support These Silent Protectors

 The 13 potent herbal extracts in Codeage Life are the following: Astragalus , Fo-Ti Extract, Holy Basil Extract, Ashwagandha, Drynaria Rhizome, Rubus chingii Hu Extract, Rhodiola, Blueberry Fruit Powder, L-Theanine, Pterocarpus marsupium Extract, Haritaki Extract, BioPerine, Pine Bark Extract and Genistein.
 Each ingredient is specifically chosen to support your daily regimen and lifestyle.

-DNA also known as deoxyribunocleic acid is the hereditary material in all humans.
+DNA also known as deoxyribonucleic acid is the hereditary material in all humans.
 Almost each cell in our bodies has the same DNA.
 DNA is located in the cell nucleus, but it can also be found in the mitochondria.
 Mitochondria are structures within cells that convert the energy from food into a form that cells can use.
 DNA damage is a primary cause of telomere shortening.
 Scientific studies have shown a correlation between longer telomeres and longer lifespans (the telomere length).
 Telomeres is considered today to be one of the key components of our "cellular aging clock".

-The goal of supplementing for telomere life extension is to lengthen life and reduce the risk of acute and chronic disease.
 While further research is still warranted, the current results and science are showing that anyone can benefit from adding a supplement to their health regimen that will strengthen and lengthen the life of their telomeres.